savinnsk/savinnsk/README.md

  ✅  Summary

-    Currently at Capco, working with Petrobras as a Software Developer, focusing on development, maintenance, and data analysis for their underwater systems using data analysis tools like Power Bi, Power Apps, C#.
+    Currently with Petrobras as a Software Developer, focusing on development, maintenance, and data analysis for their underwater systems using data analysis tools like Power Bi, Power Apps, C#.
 Previously at in8 Holding, specialized in implementing payment gateways and developing software solutions.
 Proficient in JavaScript, ReactJS, Node.js, Redis, Next.js,     and AWS, with experience in Docker.
 Embrace Test-Driven Development (TDD) and thrive in agile environments like Scrum.